 What Are You Looking For?
-Find It Here • Service Tag and Express Service Code Service Tag and Microsoft [®] Windows [®] Microsoft Windows License Label License NOTE: Your computer's Service Tag and Microsoft [®] Windows [®] License labels are located on your computer.
-Your computer's Service Tag contains both a Service Tag number and an Express Service Code. • Use the Service Tag to identify your computer when you use support.dell.com or contact support. • Enter the Express Service Code to direct your call when contacting support. • Use the product key on the License Label if you need to reinstall your operating system.
-NOTE: As an increased security measure, the newly designed Microsoft Windows license label incorporates a missing portio or "hole" to discourage removal of the labe
+Find It Here Service Tag and Express Service Code Microsoft[®] Windows[®] Licence Label Service Tag and Microsoft Windows Licence NOTE: Your computer's Service Tag and Microsoft [®] Windows [®] License labels are located on your computer.
+Your computer's Service Tag contains both a Service Tag number and an Express Service Code. • Use the Service Tag to identify your computer when you use support.dell.com or contact support.
+Enter the Express Service Code to direct your call when contacting support.
+SERVICE TAS BROODED EXPRESS SERVICE CODE • Use the product key on the License Label if you need to reinstall your operating system.
+NOTE: As an increased security measure, the newly designed Microsoft Windows license label incorporates a missing license label incorporates a missing portion or "hole" to discourage removal of the label.

-Vhat Are You Looking For?
-Find It Here Solutions - Troubleshooting hints and tips; articles from technicians; online courses; and frequently asked questions Community - Online discussion with other Dell customers Dell Support Website - support.dell.con NOTE: Select your region or business segment to view the appropriate support site.
-Upgrades - Upgrade information for components, such as memory, the hard drive, and the operating system • Customer Care - Contact information, service call and order status, warranty, and repair information • Service and support - Service call status and support history, service contract, online discussions with technical support • Reference - Computer documentation, details on my computer configuration, product specifications, and white papers Downloads - Certified drivers, patches, and software updates How to find information about my computer and its components Windows Welcome Center (Microsoft Windows Vista [®]) How to connect to the Internet The Windows Welcome Center • How to add user accounts for different people automatically appears when you use th computer for the first time.
-You can choose to have it appear every time yo start your computer by placing a check the Run at startup checkbox.
-Another method of accessing the Welcome Cer is to click the Windows Vista Start but (P) , and then click Welcome Center . • How to transfer files and settings from another computer

 What Are You Looking For?
-Find It Here Notebook System Software (NSS)- If you reinstall the operating system for your computer, you should also reinstall the NSS utility.
-NSS provides critical updates for your operating system and support for processors, optical drives, USB devices, and so on.
+Find It Here Solutions - Troubleshooting hints and tips, articles from technicians, online courses, and frequently asked questions Community - Online discussion with other Dell customers Dell Support Website - support.dell.com NOTE: Select your region or business segment to view the appropriate support site. • Upgrades - Upgrade information for components, such as the memory, hard drive, and operating system Customer Care - Contact information, service call and order status, and warranty and repair information • Service and support - Service call status, support history, service contract, and online discussions with support Dell Technical Update Service - Proactive e-mail notification of software and hardware updates for your computer Reference - Computer documentation, details on my computer configuration, product specifications, and white papers Downloads - Certified drivers, patches, and software updates To download Notebook System Software: Notebook System Software (NSS) - If you reinstall the operating system on your computer, you should also reinstall 1 Go to support.dell.com, select your country/region, and then click Drivers & Downloads. the NSS utility.
+NSS automatically detects your computer and operating system, and installs the updates 2 Enter your Service Tag or Product Type and Product Model, and then click Confirm . appropriate for your configuration, providing critical updates for your operating system and support for Dell 3.5-inch USB floppy drives, Intel [®] Select your operating system and language, and then click Find Downloads, or under Downloads Search, search for the keyword processors, optical drives, and USB devices.
 NSS is necessary for correct operation of your Dell computer.
-The software automatically detects your computer and operating system and installs the updates appropriate for your configuration.
-How to use the Windows operating system How to work with programs and files How to personalize my desktop To download Notebook System Software: 1 Go to support.dell.com and click Drivers & Downloads.
-2 Enter your Service Tag or Product Type and Product Model, and click Go.
-3 Scroll to System and Configuration Utilities→ Dell Notebook System Software and click Download Now.
-4 Select Drivers & Downloads and click Go.
+Notebook System Software.
 NOTE: The support.dell.com user interface may vary depending on your selections.

-Windows Help and Support Center Microsoft Windows XP: 1 Click the Start button and click Help and Support.
-2 Either select one of the topics listed, or type a word or phrase that describes your problem into the Search box, click the arrow icon, and then click the topic that describes your problem.
+Find It Here Dell Support Center The Dell Support Center is an automated upgrade and notification system installed on your computer.
+This support provides real-time health scans of your computing environment, software updates, and relevant self-support information.
+Access the Dell Support Center from the icon on the taskbar.
+For more information, see "Dell Support Center" on page 120.
+Windows Help and Support Microsoft Windows XP: 1 Click the Start button and click Help and Support.
+2 Either select one of the topics listed, o type a word or phrase that describes your problem into the Search box, clich the arrow icon, and then click the topic that describes your problem.
 3 Follow the instructions on the screen.
-Microsoft Windows Vista: 1 Click the Windows Vista Start button , and then click Help and Support.
-2 In Search Help, type a word or phrase that describes your problem, and then press < Enter> or click the magnifying glass.
-3 Click the topic that describes your problem.
+Microsoft Windows Vista: 1 Click the Windows Vista Start button and then click Help and Support.
+2 In Search Help, type a word or phrase that describes your problem, and then press <enter> or click the magnifying glass.</enter> 3 Click the topic that describes your problem.
 4 Follow the instructions on the screen.